1 / 20

 19 / 20

 A. park the vehicle at a 45-degree angle on an incline

 B. park the vehicle in a straight line on firm level ground

 C. park the vehicle at a 45-degree angle on level ground

 Park rig in a straight line on firm level ground

 A. a yellow lamp on the left side

-B. a white lamp on the right side
+B. a white lamp on the left side

-C. a white lamp on the left side
+C. a white lamp on the right side

 Converter dollies built on or after March 1, 1998, are required to have antilock brakes.
 These dollies will have a yellow lamp on the left side of the dolly.